 Beaches: Puerto Madryn has 7 beach resorts spread out along a 3-mile-long (5 km) coastline.
 The summer season runs from December to March and the bay is always busy with activity.
 During the winter months, visitors can cycle along the tranquil coastal boulevard.

 For travelers interested in marine wildlife or beach relaxation, a Puerto Madryn tour makes a great addition to any Argentina vacation package and is an ideal stopover for travel between Buenos Aires and Ushuaia.
-Contact one of our travel experts at Argentina for Less to start planning your dream vacation.
+Contact one of our travel experts at Latin America for Less to start planning your dream vacation.

 Anabel has been exploring the length and width of South America since 2010.
 Ditching preconceptions, settling into the local pace, and embracing the unexpected are the tenets of her philosophy of travel – and life.